 The following is an excerpt from the book, Meat Logic: Why We Eat Animals by author Charles Horn.
 The book takes an in depth look at the many rationalizations people use for eating animal products.
-One very popular class of rationalizations assumes that evolution dictates our consumption of animal products, making it morally neutral.
-Horn deals with each of the many evolution and nature variations separately and in detail, but has the following to say as a final word on the topic
+One very popular set of rationalizations claims that evolution necessitates our consumption of animal products, somehow making it morally neutral.
+Horn covers several variations separately of this argument in detail.

 “… there are numerous variations on the argument that evolution has placed us in the role of eating animals and therefore eating animals belongs outside of morality.
 While a very small fraction of people actively concern themselves with the treatment of animals while alive and make it a point to only buy so-called “humane” meat or only hunt animals in the wild, the act of eating animals itself is taken for granted as a simple fact of nature and therefore outside of morality.